-Briefly describe a typical day on your course
+Briefly describe a typical day on your course.

-I am currently in my third year.
-There is a lot less time actually spent in seminars and lectures than the first and second years, which is perfect for me.
-There is a lot of reading and discussion: you are encouraged to share your views, no matter how outlandish or far-fetched you may think they are.
+There was a lot of reading and discussion: you are encouraged to share your views, no matter how outlandish or far-fetched you may think they are.
 You are encouraged to push yourself and to learn new ways of reading literature, and typically discuss topics such as feminism, sexuality and existentialism, to name a few.